fivetran/dbt_apple_store_source/models/docs.md

 {% docs date_day %} The date of the report and respective recorded metric(s); follows the format `YYYY-MM-DD`. {% enddocs %}

-{% docs deletions %} A deletion occurs when a user removes your app from their device (User Opt-In only).
+{% docs deletions %} The number of times your app is deleted.
+A deletion occurs when a user removes your app from their device (User Opt-In only).
 Data from resetting or erasing a device’s content and settings is not included.
 A value of 0 indicates there were 0 deletions or no value from the source report that day. {% enddocs %}

 {% docs device %} Device type associated with the respective metric(s). {% enddocs %}